Cyfrin/Updraft/courses/solidity/2-storage-factory/8-summary-and-recap/+page.md

 contract AddFiveStorage is SimpleStorage {}
 ```
 ### Inheritance and overriding
-A contract can also acquire functions from other contracts through **inheritance**.
+A contract can also derive functions from other contracts through **inheritance**.
 This can be obtained through the `is` keyword.
 To explicitly override a function from the parent contract, the `override` keyword is used in the child method.
 The parent's function must be marked as `virtual` to allow this interaction.

 ```solidity